kkplein/xg_fail2ban/README.md

+These proof-of-concept scripts will allow for XG in WAF, where the internal WAF-ed host will block IPs using fail2ban, and will configure the actual block on the XG, using the API.

+Fail2ban and such will no longer work with WAF, as all traffic comes from XG, and not from the original host.
+Be sure to pass the the X-Forwarded-For to the internal server.

 * create a directory /opt/xg_fail2ban
 * copy all files to it, except:
 * copy xg_fail2ban.conf to /etc, and complete according to your setup